api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/configuring-airnode.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level=[2,5] />

 An Airnode is deployed or redeployed using configuration values from its `config.json` and `secrets.env` files.
 The  `config.json` specifies the [OIS](../../../reference/specifications/ois.md) (Oracle Integration Specifications) and other specific configuration details.
-The `secrets.env` file includes security credentials such as API keys and chain provider URLs.
+The `secrets.env` file holds secrets, such as API keys and chain provider URLs, which are referenced within the config.json file using interpolation.

 > ![config-json](../../../assets/images/config-json.png)